 Although the project “Two steps: Internationalization in practice – Sweden, Ukraine, Belarus” has also come to the end, we do hope that after the two steps that we took together, many more steps will be taken by the partners towards internationalization.

 The Baltic University Programme Secretariat is grateful to the Swedish Institute for the grant and possibilities to enhance cooperation and internationalization.

-If you have further questions, please contact a project coordinator Lyudmyla Babak.
+If you have further questions, please send an e-mail to project coordinator Lyudmyla Babak.